Baltimore

-The Baltimore and Ohio Railroad, the oldest railroad in the United States, was built in 1830 and cemented Baltimore's status as a major transportation hub, giving producers in the Midwest and Appalachia access to the city's port.
-Baltimore's Inner Harbor was once the second leading port of entry for immigrants to the United States.
-In addition, Baltimore was a major manufacturing center.
-After a decline in major manufacturing, heavy industry, and restructuring of the rail industry, Baltimore has shifted to a service-oriented economy.
-Johns Hopkins Hospital and Johns Hopkins University are the city's top two employers.
-Baltimore and its surrounding region are home to the headquarters of a number of major organizations and government agencies, including the NAACP, ABET, the National Federation of the Blind, Catholic Relief Services, the Annie E. Casey Foundation, World Relief, the Centers for Medicare & Medicaid Services, and the Social Security Administration.
+The Baltimore and Ohio Railroad, the nation's oldest, was built in 1830 and reinforced Baltimore's status as a transportation hub, giving producers in the Midwest and Appalachia access to the city's port.
+Baltimore's Inner Harbor was the second-leading port of entry for immigrants to the U.S. after New York Ellis Island making Baltimore a major manufacturing center.
+After a decline in heavy industry and restructuring of the rail industry, Baltimore has shifted to a service-oriented economy.
+Johns Hopkins Hospital and University are now the city's top employers.
 Baltimore is also home to the Baltimore Orioles of Major League Baseball and the Baltimore Ravens of the National Football League.
+It is ranked as a Gamma−world city by the Globalization and World Cities Research Network.

-Many of Baltimore's neighborhoods have rich histories.
 The city is home to some of the earliest National Register Historic Districts in the nation, including Fell's Point, Federal Hill, and Mount Vernon.
-These were added to the National Register between 1969 and 1971, soon after historic preservation legislation was passed.
-Baltimore has more public statues and monuments per capita than any other city in the country.
-Nearly one third of the city's buildings (over 65,000) are designated as historic in the National Register, which is more than any other U.S. city.
+Baltimore has more public statues and monuments per capita than any other city in the U.S. Nearly one third of the buildings (over 65,000) are designated as historic in the National Register, more than any other U.S. city.
 Baltimore has 66 National Register Historic Districts and 33 local historic districts.
-The historical records of the government of Baltimore are located at the Baltimore City Archives.